 A Quiz in Moodle is a powerful and adaptive activity that instructors can customize in numerous ways.
 This page explains how to add a Quiz activity to your course and reviews the many options you can set for delivering a quiz and providing feedback, for example, how many times it may be attempted, and whether students see feedback immediately or only after the quiz is closed.

 This article covers creating a Quiz activity and setting the options available on the activity settings page.
 Once you have added the quiz you must open it to add questions.
-See Add or Edit Questions.
-You may also find it useful to look at our Overview of Quizzes in Moodle article.
+See Add or Edit Questions in a Moodle Quiz.
+You may also find it useful to look at our An Overview of Quizzes in Moodle article.

 For advice on using these settings to design a quiz that best fits your pedagogical goals, please contact the Instructional Media Lab 413-545-2823 or email@example.com.

-- In the menu bar at the top of your course page, click Turn editing on (top right).
+- In the menu bar at the top of your course page, select Turn editing on (green pencil icon , top right).
 Links and icons will appear on the page.

-- At the bottom-right of the Section, click + Add an activity or resource.
+- At the bottom-right of the Section, select + Add an activity or resource.
 The Add an activity or resource pop-up will open showing a tile for each available resource or activity.

 - In the , select Quiz.
 The activities will be listed in the alphabetical order and a description will be displayed at right.

 - At the bottom of the page, click Save and display.
-The next step is to Add or Edit Questions.
+The next step is to Add or Edit Questions in Moodle Quiz .